Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion

-Thus, an appealing aspect of \Cref{algo:iterated-adaptive-Halpern} is that, unlike prior standard iterations, it can converge at an optimal rate without the knowledge of whether the considered operator is contractive or only nonexpansive.
-This is illustrated using the hard instance from \cite{park2022exact}, which was used in proving oracle lower bounds for finding fixed points of $\gamma$-contractive operators with $\gamma \in (0, 1].$ The operator $\mT$ is in this case defined by $\mT = \mR_\gamma,$ where the $i^\text{th}$ coordinate of $\mR_\gamma:\sR^d \to \sR^d$, $\mR^{(i)}_\gamma$, is defined by
+First, we evaluate the performance on AdaGHAL on hard instances over the classes of nonexpansive and contractive operators.
+The results are shown in \Cref{fig:hard-instance}.
+For the hard instance, we use the construction from \cite{park2022exact}, where it was used in proving oracle complexity lower bounds for finding fixed points of $\gamma$-contractive operators with $\gamma \in (0, 1].$ The operator $\mT$ is in this case defined by $\mT = \mR_\gamma,$ where the $i^\text{th}$ coordinate of $\mR_\gamma:\sR^d \to \sR^d$, $\mR^{(i)}_\gamma$, is defined by